-(a)Costs of goods or services for personal use of the non-Federal entity's employees are non-allowable regardless of whether the cost is reported as taxable income to the employees.
+Goods or services for personal use are non-allowable.
+Per CFR §200.445, costs of goods or services for personal use of the non-Federal entity's employees are non-allowable regardless of whether the cost is reported as taxable income to the employees.
 Additionally, several costs are specified as unallowable under UGG (§200.423 Alcoholic beverages, and §200.438 Entertainment costs) under which the use of store cards could inadvertently result in misuse of funds meaning the purchase of store cards (gift cards) with federal funds is not allowable because even if the card is intended to be used for allowable uses under the grant program, the recipient may not use it accordingly, either knowingly or unknowingly.